larryaasen/upgrader/README.md

 UpgradeAlert widget.

 * buttonTitleIgnore: the ignore button title, which defaults to ```Ignore```
-* buttonTitleRemind: the remind button title, which defaults to ```Remind```
+* buttonTitleRemind: the remind button title, which defaults to ```Later```
 * buttonTitleUpdate: the update button title, which defaults to ```Update Now```
+* daysUntilAlertAgain: days until alerting user again, which defaults to ```3```
+* debugEnabled: Enable print statements for debugging, which defaults to ```false```
 * prompt: the call to action message, which defaults to ```Would you like to update it now?```
 * title: the alert dialog title, which defaults to ```Update App?```

-## Android
+## Limitations
+This widget works on both Android and iOS.
+When running on iOS the App Store will provide the latest app version and will display the prompt at the appropriate times.

-Unfortunately, this widget only works on iOS at the time.
-There is no easy way to query the Google Play Store for metadata about an app.
+On Android, this widget does nothing as there is no easy way to query the Google Play Store for metadata about an app.
 Without the metadata, the widget cannot compare the app version with the latest Play Store version.
+It will not disrupt the widget tree and can be included in an Android without any issues.
 Support for Android coming soon.

 ## iTunes Search API